rcgurbuz/market-app/README.md

 Services are composed of two main part api which is used to create instance and endpoints.

-### Utils

-Utilities helper functions and methods can be defined in this folder.

 ## Usage

 > Clone the repository to your local machine